Let me show you which ones are America’s elite fishing destinations, where the welcome is as warm as the fishing spots are cool.

 Fishing tournaments are a regular event here, and the annual Rockport-Fulton Seafair celebrates the town’s fishing and boating traditions.

-Why It’s One of the Best: Known for its friendly community and great year-round fishing.
+Texas Coast at Its Most Relaxed: Known for its friendly community and great year-round fishing.

 Often called the “Sport Fishing Capital of the World,” Islamorada in the Florida Keys is renowned for its saltwater fly fishing and offshore fishing.
 Anglers here target tarpon, bonefish, and marlin.